m1griffin/arrayfunc/codegen/docmathtemplate.rst

 Disabling Integer Division by Zero Checks
 _________________________________________

-Divison by zero cannot be disabled for integer division or modulus operations.
+Division by zero cannot be disabled for integer division or modulus operations.
 Division by zero could cause seg faults (crashes), so this option is ignored for these functions.